Siwoo-Kim-CSUF/Siwoo-Kim-CSUF.github.io-/index.md

 * Lab 12

     Lab 12, part 2, was the final lab for the CPSC 120L.
 I particulary enjoyed part 2 of the lab, which involved producing an image using a pseudorandom intger.
-It's a little wild, but I enjoy the animated image that we created using a basic algorithm.
+It's a little wild, but I enjoyed the animated image that we created using a basic algorithm.